Update, September 04, 2017: Changed the post to reflect availability of non-linearly quantized moment shadow maps.

 - The lecture held at the GDC Europe 2016: If you know nothing about moment shadow mapping, this 53 minute lecture is the best place to get started.
 It accounts for the improvements discussed in the JCGT paper.

-- The executable demo with HLSL code: This demo incorporates all techniques discussed in the JCGT paper and a lot of related work.
+- The executable demo with HLSL code: This demo incorporates all techniques discussed in the JCGT paper and in the HPG 2017 paper as well as a lot of related work.
 It comes with extensively documented shader code.
-Additional usage instructions for this shader code can be found in Appendix D of the JCGT paper.
-The demo that comes with the JCGT paper is identical to this one except that the HLSL code is now in the public domain.
+Additional usage instructions for most of the shader code can be found in Appendix D of the JCGT paper.

 - The i3D 2016 paper: This is the original publication on the techniques covered by the JCGT paper.
 It may be viewed as a convenient short version but it does not include various more recent improvements, so you should no longer refer to it if you mean to implement these techniques.